 Big Sur sits nestled underneath Monterey Bay, below the Golden Gate Bridge and San Francisco.
 It is a rugged and breathtaking portion of the popular central California Coast and is truly a rare region.
 It is the “longest and most scenic stretch of undeveloped coastline in the contiguous United States”.
 To the east of Big Sur you’ll find rolling hills of the Santa Lucia Mountains which span 140 miles to the Cuyama River in San Luis Obispo County.
-To the west is the white, sandy beaches of the Pacific Ocean.
+To the west is the white, sandy shoreline of the Pacific Ocean.

 The only way to journey through Big Sur is on the coast, kissing the curvy, two-lane stretch of Highway 1.
-All of these elements combine to make a beautiful destination for hiking, stargazing, camping and salty beach combing.
+All of these elements combine to make a beautiful destination for hiking, stargazing, camping, and salty beach combing.

 Backpacking is my personal favorite way of camping.
 And if I can do it for free – even better.
 When you backpack you literally carry your home on your back as you explore remote and isolated wilderness areas.
 Let’s not forget that highly protected Big Sur is known exactly for its isolation.